 Florida Ticket Firm and its experienced Broward County, Miami-Dade County, Palm Beach County, Martin County, and St. Lucie County traffic ticket attorneys know how to defend seat belt tickets.
-Although a safety belt violation is a non-moving violation, you don’t want to pay that ticket, because if you do, you are admitting guilt, and it will show up as a traffic conviction on your driving record.
+Although a safety belt violation is a nonmoving violation, you don’t want to pay that ticket, because if you do, you are admitting guilt, and it will show up as a traffic conviction on your driving record.
 Many insurance companies look at convictions and will increase your insurance rates based on traffic convictions.

-Failure to wear a seat belt is a primary driving offense so you can be pulled over solely for not wearing your seat belt.
+Failure to wear a seat belt is a primary driving offense, so you can be pulled over solely for not wearing your seat belt.
 Florida law enforcement doesn’t have to have any other reason for pulling you over if they see you aren’t wearing your safety belt.
-Police officers, deputy sheriffs, and state troopers look out for drivers and passengers who should be wearing seat belts, and if they don’t see seat belts being worn, those law enforcement officers are going to pull that car over and give you a seat belt ticket.
+Police officers, deputy sheriffs and state troopers look out for drivers and passengers who should be wearing seat belts, and if they don’t see seat belts being worn, those law enforcement officers are going to pull that car over and give you a seat belt ticket.

 People who should be wearing seat belts don’t wear seat belts for different reasons – but most of those reasons have nothing to do with safety and have nothing to do with saving your life if you end up in a car crash.
 However, if you have a medical condition that would make wearing a seat belt dangerous or inappropriate and your doctor or treating physician certifies that wearing a seat belt would be dangerous or inappropriate for you, you don’t have to wear a seat belt.
-Basically, if wearing a seat belt would pose potentially more imminent harm to you than the harm wearing a seat belt could prevent, the State of Florida is not going to make you wear a seat belt.
-You also don’t have to wear a seat belt if you’re driving on your newspaper route, and you don’t have to wear a seat belt if you’re working as a sanitation worker or recyclables collector.
-If you’re hanging out in the back of your RV (recreational vehicle), you also don’t have to wear a seat belt.
+Basically, if wearing a seat belt would pose potentially more imminent harm to you than the harm wearing a seat belt could prevent, the state of Florida is not going to make you wear a seat belt.
+You also don’t have to wear a seat belt if you’re driving on your newspaper route, if you’re working as a sanitation worker or recyclables collector, or if you’re hanging out in the back of your RV (recreational vehicle).

 Fight No Seat Belt Ticket

 If you receive a seat belt ticket for violating the Florida Safety Belt Law, don’t pay that ticket.
 You don’t want a traffic conviction and have to pay increased insurance rates.
-You want to call Florida Ticket Firm at 844.FLA.FIRM for a FREE CONSULTATION and find out how our experienced Fort Lauderdale traffic ticket attorneys can help you.
+You want to call Florida Ticket Firm at 844-352-3476 for a FREE CONSULTATION and find out how our experienced Fort Lauderdale traffic ticket attorneys can help you.